aptos-foundation/AIPs/aips/aip-64.md

 - When the consensus receives a proposal, it should verify that the proposed validator transactions do not exceed the pull limit.
 - Producers may changes its mind of what transaction to propose, or at the end of the epoch, help clean up the pool.
   - This requires the pool to support "revoke" operation.

+### Execution

+It is up to each individual feature to define what its validator transactions should do, how it should be verified in proposal and in execution.

+The definition needs to include the security practice discussed in section [Security Considerations](#security-considerations).

 ## Reference Implementation